menandmice/micetro_docs/guides/implementation/running_micetro.rst

 Windows
 -------

-Men&Mice Central
+Micetro Central
 ^^^^^^^^^^^^^^^^

-Men&Mice Central runs as a service and you can start and stop Men&Mice Central using the Services application.
-You can also control Men&Mice Central using these command line options:
+Micetro Central runs as a service and you can start and stop Micetro Central using the Services application.
+You can also control Micetro Central using these command line options:

 .. csv-table::
   :widths: 30, 70

-  "mmcentral –i", "Installs Men&Mice Central as a service" "mmcentral –u", "Uninstalls Men&Mice Central" "mmcentral –start", "Starts the Men&Mice Central service" "mmcentral –stop", "Stops the Men&Mice Central service" "mmcentral –v", "Displays version information" "mmcentral –h", "Displays available command line options for Men&Mice Central"
+  "mmcentral –i", "Installs Micetro Central as a service" "mmcentral –u", "Uninstalls Micetro Central" "mmcentral –start", "Starts the Micetro Central service" "mmcentral –stop", "Stops the Micetro Central service" "mmcentral –v", "Displays version information" "mmcentral –h", "Displays available command line options for Micetro Central"

 Micetro Agents
 ^^^^^^^^^^^^^^